-We have Maine covered, reaching 14 counties and 263 towns.
-We deliver over 660,000 printed newspapers a week and have over 2 million online visitors per month.
+We have Maine covered,reaching all 16 counties and over 300 towns, delivering over 350,000 printed newspapers a week and engaging over 2 million online visitors every month.
 The stories we tell are channel agnostic, reaching Mainers in whatever format they choose to read – print, website, ePapers, newsletters, events and more.
 Our brands are organized geographically.

 CentralMaine.com is dedicated to the news of the central Maine region, home to the state capital, Augusta.
 It reaches 400K users with it’s important community journalism and coverage of the center of State government.